alicefinidori/tha-de/README.md

 A user connects to a lambda function via API Gateway, which in turn queries a Postgres Database on Amazon RDS containing the result data, and returns a banner_id.

-The lambda function then redirects to an image contained in a s3 bucket for the banner.
-For this api to actually be usable, we would need to return an image with a link to a website rather than redirect to an S3 file link.
-This was done for simplicity and in order to use the images quickly.
+The lambda function then returns an image.
+When clicked, it links to the S3 bucket link of that image.
+For the final product, the image would link to the correct ad.

 All resources used for this application on AWS were tagged with the following key value pairs